tdogcodes/Prescripto-Healthcare/README.md

-## Healthcare Platform - Prescripto Healthcare
+w## Healthcare Platform - Prescripto Healthcare

 Overview
 A responsive React frontend for a healthcare platform that enables patients to schedule and manage appointments seamlessly.